juliafmorgado/julia/content/posts/2023-09-28_contribute-to-cncf-oss-projects-without-coding.md

 ---
-title: "How to Contribute to CNCF Glossary Localization - No Coding Required!"
+title: "How to Contribute to CNCF Glossary Localization - No Code!"
 author: "Julia Furst Morgado"
 date: 2023-09-26T11:46:05.964Z
 cover: